-The UOTC presents students with a unique opportunity to challenge themselves by partaking in military exercises, adventurous training, community projects and expeditions both in the UK and overseas.
+The University Officer Training Corps (UOTC) presents university students with a unique opportunity to challenge themselves by partaking in military exercises, adventurous training, community projects and expeditions both in the UK and overseas.

 There are 18 UOTCs throughout the UK, each of which serves the universities in a distinct geographic area.
 Those serving larger areas may have several detachments.
 Each UOTC is effectively an independent regiment, with its own cap badge, its own stable belt and its own customs and traditions.

-OTC members are classed as Officer Cadets (OCdt) and are members of the Army Reserve, paid when on duty.
+UOTC members are classed as Officer Cadets (OCdt) and are members of the Army Reserve, paid when on duty.
 UOTC members cannot be mobilised for active service.
-OCdts can gain appointments as a Junior Under Officer (JUO) or a Senior Under Officer (SUO) and can also apply to the Army Officer Selection Board (AOSB) which, if they pass, leads to the opportunity to attempt the Army Reserve Commissioning Course with the goal of a commission as a Second Lieutenant.
+OCdts can gain appointments as a Junior Under Officer (JUO) or a Senior Under Officer (SUO) and can also apply to the Army Officer Selection Board (AOSB) which, if they pass, leads to the opportunity to attempt the Army Reserve Commissioning Course with the goal of a commission as a Second Lieutenant (2Lt).

 An intake of new Officer Cadets usually occurs every September/October.
 Find out what basic requirements you need to join.